-We begin by establishing an invertible linear transformation between any vector space V of dimension m and $\mathbb{C}^m$ .
+We begin by establishing an invertible linear transformation between any vector space V of dimension n and \mathbb{C}^n .
 This will allow us to "go back and forth" between the two vector spaces, no matter how abstract the definition of V might be.